williamthom-as/pg_siphon/README.md

 Unless otherwise changed, the proxy server will listen on `localhost:1337` and forward all queries to `localhost:5432`.

+Note: You **must** edit postgresql.conf to disable SSL (ssl=off) for now as it is not supported.

+You probably also want to edit pg_hba.conf to trust.

 To start the proxy server, run:

 ```bash